shahidul034/Chat-with-pdf-using-medical-LLM-langchain-and-streamlit/README.md

 from langchain.memory import ConversationBufferMemory
 ```

-### Read the file path so that we can chat with LLM using this file.
+### 🎯Read the file path so that we can chat with LLM using this file.

 ```
 def get_file_path(uploaded_file):